WellthCare

 How Divorce Affects Your Health Benefits

-Divorce is a qualifying life event (QLE) that triggers a SEP for the employee and any dependents.
-The key differences from marriage revolve around loss of coverage.
+Divorce is a qualifying life event (QLE) that triggers a SEP.
+The key differences from marriage revolve around losing coverage — for your ex-spouse, immediately.

 For the Employee

-• Premium adjustment: Removing a spouse usually lowers your premium, but if you have children, coverage for them may continue under your plan (usually the parent with the first birthday in the year or court-ordered arrangement).
+• Premium adjustment: Removing a spouse usually lowers your premium.
+But if you have kids, their coverage may continue under your plan (usually the parent with the earlier birthday or as court-ordered).

-• Time-sensitive SEP: You typically have 60 days from the divorce decree date to make changes.
+• 60 days: You typically have 60 days from the divorce decree date to make changes.
+Mark your calendar.
 Missing this window means waiting until the next open enrollment.

 For the Ex-Spouse

-• Loss of coverage: The ex-spouse loses eligibility for the employee’s plan on the date of divorce.
-They need to find new coverage.
+• Loss of coverage: Coverage ends on the date of divorce.
+The ex-spouse needs to find new coverage — fast.

-• COBRA option: Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the ex-spouse can continue the same coverage for up to 36 months by paying the full premium (employee + employer portion) plus a 2% administrative fee.
-This is often expensive but bridges the gap until they find a new job or enroll in an ACA marketplace plan.
+• COBRA: Under COBRA, the ex-spouse can continue the same coverage for up to 36 months by paying the full premium (employee + employer portion) plus a 2% admin fee.
+It’s expensive but buys time.

-• ACA marketplace: Divorce creates a SEP to enroll in an ACA plan outside of open enrollment.
+• ACA marketplace: Divorce creates a SEP to enroll in an ACA plan.
 Depending on income, the ex-spouse may qualify for premium subsidies.
+Check healthcare.gov.

-• Medicare considerations: If the ex-spouse is 65 or older and was covered under the employee’s plan, they may need to enroll in Medicare Part B (with a SEP to avoid late penalties) or purchase an ACA plan.
+• Medicare: If the ex-spouse is 65 or older, they may need to enroll in Medicare Part B (with a SEP to avoid late penalties) or buy an ACA plan.

 Document the Event

-• Marriage: Obtain a marriage certificate.
-Keep it with your HR paperwork to verify the SEP.
+• Marriage: Get a marriage certificate.
+Keep it with your HR paperwork to verify your SEP.

-• Divorce: Obtain a certified copy of the divorce decree.
-This is required to prove the life event to your HR department and to enroll in new coverage.
+• Divorce: Get a certified copy of the divorce decree.
+You’ll need it to prove the QLE to HR and to enroll in new coverage.

 Review Your Plan’s Rules

-1. Check the SEP window: Most plans allow 30-60 days.
-Mark your calendar; missing it means waiting until the next open enrollment or ACA SEP.
+1. Check the SEP window: Most plans allow 30–60 days.
+Put it on your calendar — missing it means waiting until the next open enrollment or ACA SEP.

-2. Understand dependent coverage rules: Some employer plans require the spouse to be financially dependent (not working) or offer a “spousal surcharge” if the spouse has access to their own employer’s coverage.
-Check your plan documents carefully.
+2. Understand dependent coverage rules: Some employers require the spouse to be financially dependent, or they charge a “spousal surcharge” if the spouse has their own coverage.
+Read your plan documents carefully.

-3. Update beneficiaries: Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), and retirement benefits often name a spouse.
-After divorce, update these to reflect your new choices.
+3. Update beneficiaries: HSAs, FSAs, and retirement accounts often name a spouse.
+After divorce, update those designations.

 Consider Tax and Financial Implications

-• HSA contributions: If you’re on a High Deductible Health Plan (HDHP) and get married, you can increase your HSA contribution limit (family limit).
-If you divorce, you may need to recalculate.
+• HSA contributions: On a High Deductible Health Plan (HDHP) and getting married?
+You can increase your HSA contribution to the family limit.
+Divorcing?
+You may need to recalculate.

-• FSA use: You cannot change FSA elections during a SEP unless your plan specifically allows it.
-Some plans permit changes for QLEs, but it’s not automatic.
+• FSA use: You typically can’t change FSA elections during a SEP unless the plan specifically allows it.
+Check with HR.

-• Retirement health costs: Divorce may reduce your retirement income, making it harder to cover healthcare costs later.
-Consider how your health benefits align with long-term wealth-something a system like WellthCare addresses by combining preventive care with automatic pension contributions.
+• Retirement health costs: Divorce can reduce your retirement income, making healthcare harder to afford later.
+Think about how your benefits fit with your long-term plans — a system like WellthCare links preventive care with automatic pension contributions to ease that burden.

 How WellthCare Simplifies These Transitions

-Traditional benefits systems make marriage and divorce stressful because of complex rules and paperwork.
-The WellthCare ecosystem is designed to reduce that friction:
+Traditional benefits systems make marriage and divorce stressful — complex rules and paperwork.
+The WellthCare ecosystem is built to reduce that friction:

-• Zero-cost add-on: Our core WellthCare system works alongside any existing plan, so you don’t have to worry about losing preventive care or rewards during a life event.
-You can add or drop a spouse without disrupting the health-to-wealth benefits.
+• Zero-cost add-on: Our core system works alongside any existing plan.
+You can add or drop a spouse without losing preventive care or rewards.
+No disruption.

-• Automatic compliance records: The WellthCare platform maintains all your preventive action data, plan updates, and eligibility records.
-This makes it easier to prove a QLE to your HR team and avoid mistakes.
+• Automatic compliance records: WellthCare keeps all your preventive action data, plan updates, and eligibility records.
+Makes proving a QLE to HR easier, and helps you avoid mistakes.

-• Readiness Index™: After a divorce or marriage, you can use our patent-pending index to see how changes in your health behavior or family size affect your employer’s costs-and whether migrating to WellthCare Complete or WellthCare Medicare makes financial sense.
+• Readiness Index™: After a life change, use our patent-pending index to see how changes in health behavior or family size affect your employer’s costs — and whether switching to WellthCare Complete or WellthCare Medicare makes sense.

-• Store and pension continuity: Your earned WellthCare Store dollars and SEP/Pension contributions are tied to your personal account, not to your marital status.
-You don’t lose wealth-building progress just because your family structure changes.
+• Store and pension continuity: Your earned WellthCare Store dollars and SEP/Pension contributions are tied to your personal account, not your marital status.
+You don’t lose wealth-building progress when your family structure changes.

-In summary, marriage and divorce are major changes that require immediate action to protect your healthcare and financial well-being.
-Use the SEP wisely, document everything, and consider how a system like WellthCare can automate the alignment of your health and wealth-whether you’re single, married, or starting over.
+The bottom line: act now, document everything, and consider a system like WellthCare to automate the alignment of your health and wealth — whether you’re single, married, or starting over.

 ← Back to Blog